-If your resource class unintentionally throws an exception, Dropwizard will log that exception (including stack traces) and return a terse, safe text/plain 500 Internal Server Error response.
+If your resource class unintentionally throws an exception, Dropwizard will log that exception under the ERROR level (including stack traces) and return a terse, safe application/json 500 Internal Server Error response.
+The response will contain an ID that can be grepped out the server logs for additional information.

 If your resource class needs to return an error to the client (e.g., the requested record doesn't exist), you have two options: throw a subclass of Exception or restructure your method to return a Response.

-If at all possible, prefer throwing Exception instances to returning Response objects.
+If at all possible, prefer throwing Exception instances to returning Response objects, as that will make resource endpoints more self describing and easier to test.